-The carrying amounts reported in the condensed consolidated balance sheets for cash, receivables, accounts payable, and current accrued expenses approximate fair values because of the immediate or short-term maturity of these financial instruments.
-The carrying value of acquisition-related consideration payable, operating lease liabilities, and long-term debt approximate fair value based on interest rates available for debt with similar terms at September 30, 2019 and December 31, 2018.
+The carrying amounts reported in our condensed consolidated balance sheets for cash, receivables, accounts payable, and current accrued expenses approximate fair values because of the immediate or short-term maturity of these financial instruments.
+The carrying value of acquisition-related consideration payable, operating lease liabilities, and long-term debt approximate fair value based on interest rates available for debt with similar terms at September 30, 2020 and December 31, 2019.
 Money market funds and short-term investments are measured at fair value on a recurring basis.
+Our contingent consideration liabilities are measured at fair value on a recurring basis based primarily on significant inputs not observable in the market.